The five stages of Traditional Sparkling Wine Production

-The first stage is making a base wine from our hand-picked, whole bunch pressed grapes.
-We typically ferment each variety and clone separately in our temperature-controlled, stainless-steel tanks.
-They are then fined, clarified, and stabilised.
-Some wine is aged in oak.
+We begin by creating a base wine using our hand-picked, whole bunch pressed grapes.
+Each grape variety and clone is fermented separately in our temperature-controlled, stainless-steel tanks.
+After fermentation, the wines are fined, clarified, and stabilized.
+In some cases, the wine is also aged in oak to enhance its complexity.

-The fifth, and final stage is to label and package the bottles ready for release in May.
-We like to leave the wines for a minimum of three months post-disgorgement to allow the wines time to adjust to being under cork and integrate.
-Then the wines are ready for release and drinking.
+In the final stage, the wines are labeled and packaged for release in May.
+We allow a minimum of three months post-disgorgement for the wines to integrate and adjust under the cork.
+After this period, the wines are ready for release and enjoyment.

 To find out more about our Sparkling Wines visit our English Sparkling Wine page.